augustosc/esp32_cpp_basic_library/Gpio/readme.md

 ## Example
 Download an example code from Gpio/examples folder in github.

+If you choose the option BUILDING WITH COMPONENTS FROM GITHUB in idf_component.yml file inside main, the component will be automatically downloaded from github to the manage_components local folder.

+If you prefer dependencies locally, first download all MySpiffs component from github, so choose the # LOCAL COMPONENT BUILDING  in idf_component.yml file inside main.

+So compile.

 In local folder run:
 ```bash
 idf.py build
 ```
-The component will be automatically downloaded to the manage_components local folder.

 And the project is build.